-NFL Rumors: Chicago Bears Targeting Mike Glennon, Among Others
+NFL Rumors: Chicago Bears Targeting Mike Glennon Among Others

 The Chicago Bears not applying the franchise tag on wide receiver Alshon Jeffery could potentially leave them without a proven receiver on the roster.
 Reports surfacing about the Bears having interest (courtesy of CSN Chicago) in Minnesota Vikings wideout Cordarrelle Patterson is timely to say the least.

-The Bears go after Patterson makes plenty of sense.
+The Bears going after Patterson makes plenty of sense.
 It would essentially cure two sore spots on the Bears’ roster — speed receiver and special team’s returner.
 Patterson’s success in the return game creates favorable field position.
 For a team expected to struggle offensively, the Bears can use whatever help they can get.
 His ability to gain separation would help Mike Glennon, or whoever winds up being the Bears’ QB.
 Crafting plays where Patterson can excel would then become the challenge.

 Possible free agency signings of Mike Glennon, Stephon Gilmore, and Cordarrelle Patterson signals that the Bears are looking to be competitive next season.